 Although it’s easy to make a budget and buy gifts for the family, adding a little variety to the way your family gives back can become quite meaningful for everyone, including those that will receive the gifts you’re giving.
 Here are some fun, simple ways to give back this holiday season:

 Donate old toys

 If you’re looking to pay it forward, or just hoping to spread a little more holiday cheer, consider donating unused toys to a local charity or shelter.
 Organizations like Stuffed Animals for Emergencies and Operation Homefront would be happy to take holiday toy donations.
-This year, be sure to call or check out your favorite organization’s website to see how they are accepting donations during the pandemic.
+This year, be sure to call or check out your favorite organization’s website to see how they are accepting donations this year.

-Giving cookies, cakes or breads to neighbors can be a fun tradition and great way to spread holiday cheer, but this year safety is an important consideration.
+Giving cookies, cakes or breads to neighbors can be a fun tradition and great way to spread holiday cheer, especially if you don’t plan to have everyone gather this year.
 Package up your desserts and let your neighbors know ahead of time you’ll be dropping them off.
-Leave the treats at their doorstep and avoid entering their homes.
+Leave the treats at their doorstep to share your love.
 They’ll remember your kindness, and you’ll add a little generosity to a chilly winter day.

 Make a meal for charity

 You may know of someone whose family would be over the moon if a whole holiday meal were to show up on that special day.
 Contact your local food pantry to learn of a family to cook for.
 Before you start cooking, remember to inquire about food restrictions and talk to the family about the food you’ll be preparing to be sure your menu is right for them.
-Coordinate with the family ahead of time to maintain social distancing as well.
+Coordinate with the family ahead of time to schedule a safe and convenient drop-off time.

 Cook up New Traditions for the Holiday Season

 Pairing good times with great food is the perfect way to make new memories.
 Get the family together and try cooking up these new traditions this year.